JHess5-GSU/Homework1/README.md

-Things that are NOT working
+Things that are NOT working:

     -   Login with Social Media         -   Did not have time.
 Twitter API key and secret are generated.
 Google SHA-1 generated and input into Firebase console.